 For example, entrance tickets to all the famous sites are lower by a few euros, depending on the venue.

-Those swanky hotels with amazing views may now be within your budget!
 Also, there is a day to visit the Acropolis for FREE; info further down.

-What are the best things to do in November in Athens
+What are the best things to do in November in Athens?

 There are several things to do when visiting Athens in November.
 You might not find yourself lying by the pool all day wearing next to nothing.
-Instead, you might be wearing a medium to light jacket, soaking up all the ancient history!
-Also, not dying of heat stroke.

-Since November weather is somewhat unreliable, you want your Athens experiences to have a backup plan.
 For those rainy days, you can plan to visit the many museums you have to choose from.
 And save your outdoor sightseeing for a sunny day.

 Visit Ancient Sites